-All it needs are the right growing conditions and its good to go.
-These include good drainage, warm temperatures, adequate in direct sunlight, etc. If it isn’t provided with these conditions it can start to turn brown, which will, in turn, lead to rot and even decay.
+Aloe vera plants need the right growing conditions like good drainage, warm temperatures, adequate direct sunlight, etc. If it isn’t provided with these conditions it can start to turn brown, which will, in turn, lead to rot and even decay.

-Here are some reasons why your aloe plant turns brown and what you can do to prevent it from happening or fix it if it already has.
+Here are some reasons why is my aloe vera plant turning brown and what we can do to prevent it from happening or fix it if it already has.

 While there can be multiple reasons for your aloe plant to turn brown, here are the most common ones: